 Before your dog or cat reaches senior status, we recommend that you bring your pet in for a baseline exam and diagnostic workup.
 This will give us a record of what’s normal for your pet so we can keep track of any changes.
 In most cases, we suggest this checkup for when your dog turns 7 years of age or your cat turns 8 years of age.
 Thereafter, your senior pet will benefit from more frequent veterinary exams and diagnostic testing.

 We can treat many symptoms that are commonly attributed to age, including those associated with cognitive dysfunction syndrome (similar to Alzheimer’s in humans).
 We can also improve your pet’s quality of life in many ways: by identifying and preventing or reducing pain, recommending an appropriate nutrition and exercise plan, and suggesting environmental modifications to keep your pet comfortable.

 We will tailor a senior wellness plan to your pet’s individual needs.
-If you have any questions, we would be happy to discuss our senior wellness program in more detail.
+If you have any questions, we would be happy to discuss our senior wellness program in more detail and can provide you with an upfront cost estimate.
 Call us today to schedule your pet’s exam!